 The measurements from the cell components are stored in a table found under the Statistics Tab .
 Select the Selection Tab.
 Change to the pointer mode Select and select the cell object, Nucleus.
 All Statistical values for the selected Nucleus are displayed.

 Once the image analysis is completed, the statistical data can be exported to Excel using the Export button in the Statistics Tab.
+Please close Imaris before you start with the next tutorial.

-13 Vantage
+Section 13 Vantage

-In this section, we will introduce ImarisVantage.
+In this section, we will introduce ImarisVantage 1D View and Objects View.